Size1 inch (2.5 cm) to 3 feet (1 m)

 Many African cichlids are mouth brooders.
 The female holds the fertilized eggs and the developing young in her mouth until her mouth is no longer large enough to accommodate them.
 She does not eat during this time.

-- Cichlids exhibit a great diversity of feeding adaptations and food types: phytoplankton, zooplankton, soft bottom deposits, benthic algae, higher plants, insects, molluscs, fish scales and fins, fish eggs and larvae, among others.
+- Cichlids exhibit a great diversity of feeding adaptations and food types: phytoplankton, zooplankton, soft bottom deposits, benthic algae, higher plants, insects, mollusks, fish scales and fins, fish eggs and larvae, among others.

 - Specialization of the jaws and dentition have allowed cichlid species to occupy a wide range of habitats and feed on a diversity of food types.